suchipi/safety-match/README.md

 - how to get `MemberObject`s from that `TaggedUnion`,
 - and how to use `match` on `MemberObject`s to branch behavior,

-The only thing left that you need to know is how to get a type that describes a `MemberObject` for a given `TaggedUnion`.
+The only thing left that you need to know is how to get a TypeScript type that describes a `MemberObject` for a given `TaggedUnion`.

 This is important, since the idea of `safety-match` is that you'll pass `MemberObject`s around that represent values in your application.
 So you'll need to annotate functions that receive or return `MemberObject`s appropriately.